The Power of Equations and Custom Metrics

 You can rearrange the columns to display in an order that best suits your requirements.
 In this instance, we did a drag and drop of the “EPS 8Q Ago” column heading and moved it to the end.

-The custom View below consists exclusively of Custom Metrics and now is displaying the EPS change from the previous quarter as well as the EPS values for each quarter going back 8-quarters.
+The custom View below consists exclusively of Custom Metrics and now is displaying the EPS values for the most recent quarter and for each quarter going back 8-quarters.

 Custom EPS View